swift2891/Distance_Height_Measurement/README.md

 2. Sensor Fusion Output (from Accelerometer/Gyroscope/Magnetometer + Complimentary filter)
 3. Angle of Inclination of phone calculated, which in turn gives distance.

-Other details attached in this Project Report.
+Other details attached in this Project Report "Distance and Height Measurement.pdf"